ipfs/specs/src/http-gateways/trustless-gateway.md

 - [application/vnd.ipld.raw](https://www.iana.org/assignments/media-types/application/vnd.ipld.raw) – requests a single, verifiable raw block to be returned
 - [application/vnd.ipld.car](https://www.iana.org/assignments/media-types/application/vnd.ipld.car) – disables IPLD/IPFS deserialization, requests a verifiable CAR stream to be returned
 - [application/vnd.ipfs.ipns-record](https://www.iana.org/assignments/media-types/application/vnd.ipfs.ipns-record) – requests a verifiable :cite[ipns-record] (multicodec `0x0300`).

+## Request Query Parameters

+### :dfn[dag-scope] (request query parameter)

+Optional, `dag-scope=(block|entity|all)` with default value `all`, only available for CAR requests.

+Describes the shape of the DAG fetched the terminus of the specified path whose blocks are included in the returned CAR file after the blocks required to traverse path segments.

+- `block` - Only the root block at the end of the path is returned after blocks required to verify the specified path segments.

+- `entity` - For queries that traverse UnixFS data, `entity` roughly means return blocks needed to verify the terminating element of the requested content path.
+  For UnixFS, all the blocks needed to read an entire UnixFS file, or enumerate a UnixFS directory.
+  For all queries that reference non-UnixFS data, `entity` is equivalent to `block`

+- `all` - Transmit the entire contiguous DAG that begins at the end of the path query, after blocks required to verify path segments

+When present, returned `Etag` must include unique prefix based on the passed scope type.

+### :dfn[entity-bytes] (request query parameter)

+Optional, `entity-bytes=from:to` with the default value `0:*`, only available for CAR requests.
+Serves as a trustless form of an HTTP Range Request.

+When the terminating entity at the end of the specified content path can be interpreted as a continuous array of bytes (such as a UnixFS file), returns only the minimal set of blocks required to verify the specified byte range of said entity.

+Allowed values for `from` and `to` are positive integers where `to` >= `from`, which limit the return blocks to needed to satisfy the range `[from,to]`:

+- `from` value gives the byte-offset of the first byte in a range.
+- `to` value gives the byte-offset of the last byte in the range; that is, the byte positions specified are inclusive.
+Byte offsets start at zero.

+If the entity at the end of the path cannot be interpreted as a continuous array of bytes (such as a DAG-CBOR/JSON map, or UnixFS directory), this parameter has no effect.

+The following additional values are supported:

+- `*` can be substituted for end-of-file
+  - `entity-bytes=0:*` is the entire file (a verifiable version of HTTP request for `Range: 0-`)
+- Negative numbers can be used for referring to bytes from the end of a file
+  - `entity-bytes=-1024:*` is the last 1024 bytes of a file (verifiable version of HTTP request for `Range: -1024`)
+  - It is also permissible (unlike with HTTP Range Requests) to ask for the range of 500 bytes from the beginning of the file to 1000 bytes from the
+    end: `entity-bytes=499:-1000`

+When present, returned `Etag` must include unique prefix based on the passed range.

 # HTTP Response